 Vince McMahon Sr., who was running the company at the time (it would be another eight years before Vincent K. McMahon took over) knew exactly what he had in his hands: A big money match.
 To have a 22,000+ crowd at Shea Stadium, McMahon knew that he needed a blockbuster match, something to the level of a Boxing Heavyweight mega-match.

 What better way to run at Shea Stadium than having the two biggest icons of the business go head-to-head?
-So the stage was set for the classic, and on a rainy and stormy day, 22,000 Italian and Puerto Rican fans packed the Shea stadium.
+So the stage was set for the classic, and on a rainy and stormy day, 22,000 Italian and Puerto Rican fans packed the house for The Showdown at Shea.
 It should be noted that at the time, not just Madison Square Garden, but venues in New York were given a curfew of 11 PM to shut down.